Migrate to 3.x

 YAML config file removed

 The YAML config file (config.yml) is no longer supported.
-Gotify can now be only configured by environment variables, which can be loaded from an env file.
+Gotify 3 is configured only through environment variables, which can be loaded from an env file.
 The first existing file from this search order is loaded:

 gotify-server.env(in the working directory)$XDG_CONFIG_HOME/gotify/gotify-server.env($XDG_CONFIG_HOMEfalls back to$HOME/.configwhen unset)/etc/gotify/server.env